cloudogu/usermgt/docs/gui/usermanagement_en.md

 As can be seen in the following diagram, the CAS passes the required user information to the Dogu after successful authentication.
 The Dogu then checks whether the user's account and groups are already known.
 If this is not the case, the account and groups are created and linked if the Dogu supports this procedure.

 In Dogus that do not manage groups or accounts, no groups or accounts will be created.
 For other Dogus, the creation of accounts and groups is often done by a CAS plugin that has been designed for this purpose.
-In exceptional cases it can happen that an automated creation of groups is not possible in a Dogu.

  ![Synchronization of accounts and groups](figures/usermanagement/CES_UserManagement_Synchronization_Groups_en.png)

  If a user's account has already been created internally in a Dogu, the internal account will be linked to the external CAS account if the internal user name matches the external user name.
-This *usually* overwrites the internal data in the Dogu with the data from the **User Management** and the account is marked as an external account.
+This *usually* overwrites the internal data in the Dogu with the data from the **User Management** and the account is marked as an external account in the Dogu, if possible.

 When creating accounts and groups in the **User Management**, please note that modified or newly created accounts, groups and group assignments are **not directly** known in other dogus, but **will be made known the next time the user logs in to the respective Dogu**.